chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/cv.md

 ### Work and Research Experience

+* 2020 ~ now: Data Scientist Supervisor
+  * Department of Biomedical and Health Informatics
+  * Children's Hospital of Philadelphia

-* 2014 ~ now: Senior/Principal Bioinformatics Scientist
+* 2014 ~ 2020: Senior/Principal Bioinformatics Scientist
   * Division of Genomic Diagnostics
   * Children's Hospital of Philadelphia